 While incentivizing your customers with extra income is always positive, don’t discard the fact that some of your customers may want educational products as well.

-For example, if an e-commerce brand sold dog products, they may want to consider to build a course about dog behavior that they can give to customers who refer others as a reward.
+For example, if an e-commerce brand sold dog products, they may want to consider choosing an online course platform to build a course about dog behavior that they can give to customers who refer others as a reward.

 In addition to encouraging referrals, this allows the brand to further engage with the customer and, potentially, create a true brand advocate with a higher lifetime value.